$0.00

 Wild Horse Island is the largest island west of the Mississippi River, located on Flathead Lake, Montana.

-Its six summits offer splendid views of the surrounding countryside, and wildlife viewing opportunities abound.
+Its six summits offer splendid views of the surrounding countryside.
 With great access to outdoor recreation, Wild Hores Island makes for the perfect afternoon adventure for anyone visiting Flathead Lake.

 Read on to find out how to get to Wild Horse Island, discover its unique visitor rules, and find out the best things to see and do there.